Select a state below.

 You aren't required to hire a lawyer to create your will.
 However, it is best to seek legal counsel regarding the best course of action for planning your estate, given your financial circumstances.
 If you decide to do this on your own, there are many DIY books and online resources that can help you to do so (see our last will and testament form above).

 A lot can go wrong if you do it yourself.
 Since a will is a legal document, it requires the appropriate elements required in your state.
 Improper terminology may nullify your document.
 There are other legal technicalities regarding signatures, witnesses, etc., that, if not done properly, can invalidate the will.
 The lawyer's job, therefore, is to ensure you navigate the will creation process properly and avoid any hiccups.
 You could also create a costly tax situation for your estate or for your heirs if you don't get proper tax guidance.
-You can also learn what you can do before your death to reduce the tax burden of your estate and for your heirs.
+In many cases where no will exists, a small estate affidavit will be needed to verify ownership of property for your heirs. but You can also learn what you can do before your death to reduce the tax burden of your estate and for your heirs.

 A Last Will & Testament is an estate planning document that expresses how you'd like your property dealt with after you die.
 Even if you don't have any assets, a Last Will & Testament is still an important document.
 It is also used to name a person to take care of your minor children upon your death.
 It also cuts down the amount of time it takes for your family or friends to legally manage your affairs.Read More